ChangeDL/Mod-4-AirBnB-Project/README.md

 The project spanned over about a month and a half to 2 months.
 I learned how to make the backend first with Sqlite and than made that in a week.
 Next I learned how to make the frontend with React and Redux and worked on 2 features for my clone (Spots, and Reviews).
-This clone is a work in progress as there are still many features needing to be added at the time of creating this readMe.
+This clone is a work in progress as there are still many features needing to be added at the time of creating this README.
 (11/20/2022)

 List of Technologies Used